-Intel has announced the next expansion to their CPU line, named Broadwell will come before the end of 2014.
+Intel has announced the next expansion to their CPU line, named Broadwell, which will come before the end of 2014.
 The processor was meant to come in early 2015, but Intel will make sure smaller Broadwell CPUs will be available before the end of the year.

 Reuters is reporting Intel CEO Brian Krzanich confirmed Broadwell processor will be coming this holiday season.
 Krzanich said they might not be ready for “back to school” meaning around August/September time, but will be ready before the year’s end.